gomsoup/comp_2019/Lab3/README.md

 ## Known bug

-Ambiguousity of minus multiplication with brackets
+Ambiguousity of minus unary multiplication with brackets

 ```
 -(1 + 2)